hyperledger-cacti/cacti/README.md

 * discord channel: [https://discord.com/invite/hyperledger](https://discord.com/invite/hyperledger)

 ## Contributing
-We welcome contributions to Hyperledger Cacti in many forms, and there’s always plenty to do!
+We welcome contributions to Hyperledger Cacti in many forms, and there's always plenty to do!

 Please review [contributing](/CONTRIBUTING.md) guidelines to get started.
+If you are new to the project, see [START_HERE.md](./START_HERE.md) for a guided overview of all documentation paths.

 ## License
 This distribution is published under the Apache License Version 2.0 found in the [LICENSE](/LICENSE) file.